Quick Answer

 Low: the trip still makes sense if all client or employer activity stops.
 Medium: your purpose, calendar, or messages can be read two ways.
 High: the trip only works if you keep delivering services or staying actively available to clients.
 If you land in medium or high, stop defaulting to tourist status and compare visa options in digital nomad visa vs tourist visa.

 FederalRegister.gov says it is not the official legal edition, and each document page links to the official PDF on govinfo.gov.
 Use that PDF as your checkpoint when a rule or notice affects your plan, and do not rely on FederalRegister XML text alone for legal certainty.
 If you are reading the 12/29/2025 item (90 FR 60864), re-check its current status and any later actions.
-The 09/25/2020 item in this pack points to a 07/06/2021 withdrawal notice.
+The 09/25/2020 item points to a 07/06/2021 withdrawal notice.

 Keep a dated timeline, a short purpose statement, lodging and return details, and matching engagement records.
 Do one end-to-end consistency check so dates, tasks, invoices, payments, and messages tell the same story.